jorendorff/talks/algebraic-data-types/adts.md

 That's how it's written in Rust.

 In Haskell, we write `Maybe a`.
-Just like Haskell eliminates the parentheses around the parameters you pass function calls, it also eliminates the angle brackets in parameterized types.
+Just like Haskell eliminates the parentheses around the parameters you pass to functions, it also eliminates the angle brackets in parameterized types.

 And instead of `Option`, Haskell uses the word `Maybe` for this type.
 Maybe there's a value there.
 Maybe not.

 And how is this defined?
-It's quite simple:
+Super simple:

     data Maybe a = Nothing | Just a

 Again, we're declaring three things here:
 `Maybe` is a type; `Nothing` and `Just` are the constructors.
+And `a` is whatever type you like.

 A value of type `Maybe ChessPiece` is either `Nothing`, or `Just` a `ChessPiece`.

+This is how `Maybe` is defined in the Haskell standard library.

 Are there any advantages of having a `Maybe` type in your language, instead of just everything being nullable all the time?

-One advantage is that in practice, most variables, most fields, most arguments, should never be null.
+*   Well, for one thing, in practice, most variables, most fields, most arguments, should never be null.

-Nullability like they have in Java is bad because it's everywhere: every variable, every field, every argument, throughout all code written in that language, whether you want it or not.
+    Nullability like they have in Java is bad because it's everywhere: every variable, every field, every argument,
+    throughout all code written in that language, whether you want it or not.
     In practice, you mostly don't want it.
-The default should be non-nullability.
+    Nullable should never be the default.

     In Haskell, `Maybe X` is literally a different type from `X`, so if you want `Nothing` as a possible value, you have to choose that, and it becomes part of the type signature.
     It's opt-in.

-The other, more important advantage is that if you do opt in, you will never accidentally write code that tries to use a `Maybe ChessPiece` as though it were a `ChessPiece`, without first doing a null check.
+*   The other, more important advantage is that if you do opt in, you'll never accidentally write code that tries to use a `Maybe ChessPiece` as though it were a `ChessPiece` without first doing a null check.
     The type system prevents it.
     You must pattern-match
     in order to get the `ChessPiece` value out of a `Maybe ChessPiece`.

+    And when you pattern-match, if you forget to also handle the `Nothing` case, the compiler sees that, and it'll warn you about it.

     So there are no `NullPointerExceptions` in Haskell.

+## Boom

+This is why I say ADTs are "powerful" and the lack of them in mainstream languages is "tragic".

+1. ADTs close a significant type-safety hole in other statically-typed languages!

+    Because this concept of a value being maybe one thing, maybe another thing?
+Or maybe a third thing?
+    That's *everywhere* in programming, once you start looking for it— it subsumes nullability, *just for starters*—
+    and implementing something like that in Java or C# or C++ requires complicated classes
+    and causes the type system to throw up its hands.
+    `NullPointerException`s and `ClassCastException`s follow.
+    Or if you're using C++ `union`s, undefined behavior, which is even worse.

+2. ADTs close a significant expressivity gap between static and dynamic languages!

+    They make it possible to throw around values of multiple types *almost* like you do for free in Ruby or Clojure or Elixir.
+    You want a function that takes "either a function or an integer" as the argument?
+    No sweat.
+Make a one-line ADT with two constructors and get going.

+A single feature doing both these things is pretty remarkable.

 ## Example: `Tree`

-One more example, just to show you how powerful this feature is.
-You can really express a lot with a line of code.
+Can we do one more example?

     data Tree a = Empty | Node (Tree a, a, Tree a)

 Here we express the data structure for a binary tree in one line of code.

+A tree is either the empty tree, or it contains a triple: both a value of type `a`, and a left tree and a right tree.

 This is not some theoretical thing that you *could* do, if you were crazy.
 Crack open Okasaki's book, *Purely Functional Data Structures*,